John Janick: 1996–2012: Fueled by Ramen, Elektra

-Interscope Geffen A&M 2012-present
+2012–present: Interscope Geffen A&M

-In 2012, Janick was recruited by Interscope head Jimmy Iovine to join the label group as President and COO.
-The first year at Interscope Geffen A&M, he helped lead the team that produced hits from Robin Thicke, Imagine Dragons, Maroon 5, Eminem and Kendrick Lamar.
-Janick himself signed Tame Impala and Selena Gomez, both of whom sold well.
+In 2012, Janick was recruited by Interscope head Jimmy Iovine to join the label group as president and COO.
+In his first year at Interscope Geffen A&M, he helped lead the team that produced hits from Robin Thicke, Imagine Dragons, Maroon 5, Eminem and Kendrick Lamar.
+Janick himself signed Tame Impala and Selena Gomez, both of whom achieved commercial success.

-When Iovine departed the label group in 2014, Janick was named Chairman/CEO.
-He explained to Variety his philosophy for music business: "What’s most important to me is being able to spend the time with an artist, and not just trying to get (a song) on every radio station.
-(To do that), you have to keep the roster in check, and make sure that you’re not doing what a lot of labels have done in the past, where you sign a bunch of things and see what sticks.
+When Iovine departed the label group in 2014, Janick was named chairman and CEO.
+He explained to Variety his philosophy for the music business: "What’s most important to me is being able to spend the time with an artist, and not just trying to get a song on every radio station.
+To do that, you have to keep the roster in check and make sure that you’re not doing what a lot of labels have done in the past, where you sign a bunch of things and see what sticks.
 You sign who you believe in, and you stick with them, like an indie label would."

 Under Janick's direction, Interscope has entered into various label alliances including J. Cole’s Dreamville, producer/songwriter Benny Blanco’s Mad Love, LVRN, and The Darkroom.

-In 2019, he oversaw releases by Juice WRLD, Lady Gaga’s A Star is Born soundtrack album, DaBaby and the breakout stars Billie Eilish and Summer Walker.
+In 2019, he oversaw releases from artists including Juice WRLD, Lady Gaga’s A Star Is Born soundtrack album, DaBaby, and breakout stars Billie Eilish and Summer Walker.

-Janick oversees 200 employees at Interscope Geffen A&M.

 Personal life

 In October 2012, Janick underwent surgery for cancer, with a recurrence in October 2017 for which he received chemotherapy.
 At that same time, he had brain surgery to remove a benign pituitary adenoma.
 He fully recovered from both the cancer and the brain tumor.

-Janick is married to Mia, has two sons, and an adopted daughter.